Blood clots should be a real concern to everyone who travels on long flights. Women who take certain birth control pills are at an even higher risk.

 How Do Compression Socks Help Reduce the Risk of Blood Clots?

-Compression socks (also called sometimes called compression stockings) use a stronger elastic to increase the pressure on the legs, ankles, and feet.
+Compression socks (also sometimes called compression stockings) use a stronger elastic to increase the pressure on the legs, ankles, and feet.
 The graduated compression helps move blood through veins towards the heart.
 This type of compression helps to increase circulation, energize tired, achy legs, and helps to prevent and reduce swelling.

 While compression socks can reduce the risk of blood clots, it is possible to still get one even when wearing them.
 If symptoms of blood clots appear, be sure to get medical attention.